 You might have heard of "cat scratch fever" and wondered what it means.
-The term may be well known in part because of the popular 1970s Ted Nugent song.
+The term may be known in part because of the popular 1970s song by Ted Nugent.
 In reality, the illness is a bacterial infection called cat scratch disease or bartonellosis.

 Bartonellosis is a zoonotic disease, meaning it can affect both humans and other animals.
-When humans develop bartonellosis, it is usually the result of a bite or scratch from an infected animal.
-In cats and dogs, the bacteria usually come from parasites.
+When humans develop bartonellosis, it's usually the result of a bite or scratch from an infected animal.
+In dogs, the bacteria usually come from parasites.

 There are several species of bacteria called Bartonella.
 Blood-sucking external parasites like fleas, ticks, lice, and biting flies are known to be vectors for various Bartonella species.
 These insects ingest Bartonella when they bite an animal with the bacteria in its bloodstream.
-This can include cats, dogs, rodents, cattle, and other mammals.
-Then, they bite another mammal and inject the bacteria into its body.
+This can include dogs, as well as cats, rodents, cattle, and other mammals.
+Then, the insects bite another mammal and inject the bacteria into its body.

 Fortunately, most humans can fight off the Bartonella bacteria and only develop a minor, localized skin infection that resolves on its own.
 People with compromised immune systems, children, and elderly persons are more likely to develop systemic problems and need treatment.
 Although bartonellosis is not fatal in humans, it can cause many problems for a person who already has health issues.